ra1028/VueFlux/README.md

   Executes function immediately and synchronously.

 - mainThread
-  Executes immediately and synchronously if execution thread is main-thread.
+  Executes immediately and synchronously if execution thread is main thread.
 Otherwise enqueue to main-queue.

 - queue(_ dispatchQueue: DispatchQueue)
   All functions are enqueued to given dispatch queue.